 Made with ingredients you probably already have in your pantry, Instant Pot black bean soup is flavorful, creamy, and satisfying.
 Perfect for a meatless dinner or a filling lunch.

 Turn dry black beans to creamy delicious soup in just over an hour with your Instant Pot.
 My Instant Pot has revolutionized how I cook beans.
-No soaking necessary, you can take economical beans from hard dry pebbles to perfectly cooked tender beans so quickly and easily.
-I love how pinto beans turn out and this black bean soup is another winner!
+No soaking necessary!
+You can take economical dried beans from hard dry pebbles to perfectly cooked tender beans so quickly and easily.
+I love how pinto beans turn out (try making Instant Pot refried beans!) and this black bean soup is another winner.

 You’ll love Instant Pot bean soup.
 It’s just so homey, with good plant protein, fiber, and healthy vegetables.
 While it’s perfect for vegetarians and vegans, it will please pretty much everyone in your family.